Announcing project everyone. A creative collaboration striving to bring meaningful creative expression to the Eyegaze platform.

 Flash forward to March 2018, and we have some very exciting news indeed!
 We're delighted to confirm that our Creative Collaboration bid was successful.
 So without further ado, we're proud to announce...

-With creativity and learning at the centre of the software's development, project everyone will be broken down into four discrete units of work: VISUAL, SOUND, MOVEMENT, and TECHNOLOGY.
-Each of these units will be made up of 6 exploration sessions and a showcase event:
+With creativity and learning at the centre of the software's development, project everyone will be broken down into four discrete units of work: VISUAL, SOUND, MOVEMENT, and INTERACTION:

 Each of the artistic disciplines behind the VISUAL, SOUND, and MOVEMENT projects will help inform the multimedia and interactive elements of the Eyegaze software.
 Observations from each of these project will help provide answers to the following questions:

-The creative activities that help answer these questions will become repeatable processes, generated as resources in collaboration with the school and disseminated across the wider federation via a CPD training event.
+The creative activities that help answer these questions will become repeatable processes, generated as resources in collaboration with the school and disseminated across the wider federation via CPD/CPDL training events extending beyond the delivery of this project and part of the ongoing legacy of this work.

-Finally, as we approach the end of 2018, we will be bringing the software into the public eye at a Showcase Event at Chapter Arts in Cardiff.
-Here educators, learners, artists, and the general public will be able to test and experience the software and engage in creative activity using nothing but the movement of their eyes.
+Finally, as we approach the end of 2018, we will be bringing the software into the public eye at an installation and exhibition Event at Chapter Arts in Cardiff.
+Here educators, learners, artists, care-givers, and the general public will be able to test and experience the software and engage in creative digital activities using nothing but the movement of their eyes.
 Visitors will also get a chance to see a showcase of the participating learners' artworks, and get up close and personal with the creative explorations that will have brought the software to life.

 So, watch this space and keep your eyes open for updates, because before long you'll be able to use them for more than just reading...